Verizon closes Yahoo deal, Mayer steps down

 REUTERS: Verizon Communications Inc said on Tuesday it closed its US$4.48 billion acquisition of Yahoo Inc's core business and that Marissa Mayer, chief executive of the internet company, had resigned.

-The completion of the acquisition marks the end of the line for Yahoo as a standalone internet company, a storied tech pioneer once valued at more than US$100 billion.
+The completion of the acquisition marked the end of Yahoo as a stand-alone internet company, a tech pioneer once valued at more than US$100 billion.

 "Given the inherent changes to my role, I’ll be leaving the company," Mayer wrote in an email to employees on Tuesday that she also posted on Tumblr.
 "However, I want all of you to know that I’m brimming with nostalgia, gratitude, and optimism."